Project Gotham Racing

-Project Gotham Racing (PGR) is a series of racing video games developed by Bizarre Creations and published by Microsoft Studios (Xbox and Xbox 360) and Sega (Dreamcast).
-The series appeared on the Dreamcast, Xbox and Xbox 360 consoles, and consists of Metropolis Street Racer (Dreamcast), Project Gotham Racing (Xbox), Project Gotham Racing 2 (Xbox), Project Gotham Racing 3 (Xbox 360), and Project Gotham Racing 4 (Xbox 360).
+Project Gotham Racing (PGR) is a series of racing video games published by Microsoft Studios, with four main titles all of which were developed by Bizarre Creations.
+It is the spiritual successor to Bizarre Creations' previous game Metropolis Street Racer, released by Sega for the Dreamcast in 2000.
+The PGR series was released on the Xbox and Xbox 360, with spin-offs appearing on mobile phones.

 Gameplay

 The PGR series have a system called Kudos points.
 These are given for performing stunts with the vehicle (such as power sliding, overtaking another driver, two wheels, etc.).
 The longer the stunt is maintained, the more points the player receives.
 Colliding with the guard rails and other surroundings will cause the Kudos points from that stunt to be lost.

-MSR did not support direct network play via SegaNet/Dreamarena, however it did provide some online features.
-Players could download ghost data and download Hot Lap and Time Trial challenges set by the developers.
-It also featured rudimentary downloadable content in the form of challenges which featured new racetrack configurations.
-PGR2, PGR3 and PGR4 supported direct network gameplay via Xbox Live, while the first installment in the series did not.
+PGR2, PGR3 and PGR4 supported direct network gameplay via Xbox Live.

 The cover of each game in the Project Gotham Racing franchise has featured a Ferrari car on it, going from the F50 (PGR) to the Enzo (PGR2), the F430 (PGR3), and the 599 GTB Fiorano (PGR4).
 The car manufacturer was even the main focus of a free mobile entry in the series, PGR: Ferrari Edition for the Zune HD, similar to that of Porsche in Need for Speed: Porsche Unleashed.

-The PGR series is the successor to Bizarre Creation's Dreamcast game Metropolis Street Racer, as evidenced by the similarities and the recycled content between the first Project Gotham Racing and Metropolis Street Racer.

-Discontinuation
+Titles and history

+The first Project Gotham Racing was released as a launch title for Xbox on November 15, 2001.
+It became a success and led to more sequels, becoming Microsoft's flagship racing game franchise on Xbox.

+In December 2006, a mobile version was released for J2ME mobile phones.
+Another mobile version, simply called Project Gotham Racing in 2007, was released for Symbian and Windows Mobile devices.
+On November 11, 2009, Project Gotham Racing: Ferrari Edition was released for the Zune HD.

-In September 2007, after being bought by Activision, Bizarre Creations announced that PGR4 would be the last game produced for Microsoft.
-Bizarre developed PGR4s spiritual successor, Blur, which was released on Xbox 360, PlayStation 3 and Microsoft Windows.
-As no new PGR games were released in the 2010s, and Bizarre Creations was shuttered by Activision in 2011, the franchise is presumed to be discontinued.
+The final main title, Project Gotham Racing 4, was released around the time Bizarre Creations was acquired by Activision.
+Following this acquisition, in September 2007, Bizarre Creations announced that PGR4 would be the last game produced for Microsoft, effectively leading to Forza Motorsport replacing it as Xbox's flagship racing franchise.
+Bizarre developed PGR4s spiritual successor, Blur, which was released on Xbox 360, PlayStation 3 and Microsoft Windows. before the studio was shuttered by Activision in 2011.
+The developers of Forza Horizon originally intended to reboot the franchise; however, for unknown reasons, this proposal was reportedly turned down by Microsoft.